 Some inspiration ...

 Extending my lease stacked up.
 The total cost was about £8,000, plus £2,000 in professional fees.
 Letting the lease slip to 80 years would have made it £15,000 more expensive to extend.
-If I didn't, the property would have been harder to sell and worth less.
+And the property would have been harder to sell and worth less.
 The fall in value would have been more than I spent.
 Galling as it was to spend the money, it made financial sense.

-MoneySaver 'the flying pig': Jan 2012
+MoneySaver 'the flying pig', Jan 2012

 Our lease extension cost £15,000 including legal fees.
 We sold for £165,000, but just after the flat below ours without a lease extension sold for £130,000.
 Extending meant we weren't limited to cash buyers.